History of Yahoo: Dot-com bubble (2000–2001)

 Yahoo! stock doubled in price in the last month of 1999.
-On January 3, 2000, at the height of the dot-com boom, Yahoo! stock closed at an all-time high of $118.75 a share.
+On January 3, 2000, at the height of the dot-com boom, Yahoo! stock closed at a high of $475.00 (pre-split price) a share.
 Sixteen days later, shares in Yahoo!
 Japan became the first stock in Japanese history to trade at over ¥100,000,000, reaching a price of 101.4 million yen ($962,140 at that time).

-On February 7, 2000, yahoo.com was brought to a halt for a few hours, as the victim of a distributed denial of service attack (DDoS).
+On February 7, 2000, yahoo.com was brought down for a few hours as the victim of a distributed denial of service attack (DDoS).
 On the next day, its shares rose about $16, or 4.5 percent as the failure was blamed on hackers rather than on an internal glitch, unlike a fault with eBay earlier that year.

 During the dot-com boom, the cable news network CNBC reported that Yahoo! and eBay were discussing a 50/50 merger.
 Although the merger never materialized, the two companies decided to form a marketing/advertising alliance six years later in 2006.

+In LICRA v.
+Yahoo! in May 2000, a French judge ordered Yahoo to ban Nazi-related sites from its search engine, and to stop acting as an intermediary on bids for objects with racist overtones.
+Yahoo denied the French court's jurisdiction over a United States-based company, and the tribunal's requests were finally abandoned in 2003.
+Yahoo eventually quit voluntarily trading on Nazi and Ku Klux Klan bibelots.

-On June 26, 2000, Yahoo! and Google signed an agreement which would tap the Google engine to power searches made on yahoo.com.
+Yahoo! acquired eGroups, which became Yahoo!
+Groups, in June 2000.
+On June 26, 2000, Yahoo! and Google signed an agreement which would engage the Google engine to power searches made on yahoo.com.

 In 2000, Yahoo became one of the first companies to implement a BizOps or business operations team.
+Terry Semel was announced as the company's next CEO in April 2001, with former CEO Koogle remaining on Yahoo's board.

+On September 18, 2001, hacker Adrian Lamo satirically modified various older Yahoo!
+News stories and pointed out security flaws.
+No charges were filed.
+The following month, Yahoo! acquired Australian online auction site Sold.com.au from Fairfax Media.
+In December 2001, Yahoo bid $436 million for the job search engine HotJobs, defeating rival TMP Worldwide (Monster.com).

 Post dot-com bubble (2002–2005)

 Yahoo! was one of the few surviving companies after the dot-com bubble burst.
 Nevertheless, on September 26, 2001, Yahoo! stock closed at an all-time low of $8.11.

 Yahoo! formed partnerships with telecommunications and Internet providers to create content-rich broadband services to compete with AOL.
-For example, on June 3, 2002, SBC and Yahoo! launched a national co-branded dialup service.
+On June 3, 2002, SBC and Yahoo! launched a national co-branded dialup service.
 In July 2003, BT Openworld announced an alliance with Yahoo!